 Classification: Definition, Practice Questions, Examples, Types

 Classification is the process of grouping various terms based on their common properties or characteristics such as size, colour, shape etc. and determining the odd term.
-Questions from this topic have been asked in various competitive exams such as SSC, Railways, Insurance, Defence, Entrance exams etc. This topic is asked in the exams to check the evaluation ability of a candidate.
+The topic of Classification comes in both verbal and non-verbal reasoning.
+The verbal classification covers four types which are discussed in this article below.
+Questions from this topic have been asked in various competitive exams and entrance such as SSC, Railways, Insurance, CUET, BITSAT etc. This topic is asked in the exams to check the evaluation ability of a candidate.

 To find out the odd one, identify the terms except one, follow a specific pattern or rule or terms that have some common characteristics between them or one which is odd doesn’t have common characteristics.